adonyssantos/adonyssantos/README.md

 ### HELLO THERE! 👋

-I have over 1 year of experience developing web applications.
-My experience is focusing on front-end development using tools like React.js and related frameworks such as Next.js.
+3 years ago I started studying software development and currently with +1 years of professional experience developing web applications.

+I'm a full-stack developer with a focus on front-end development using tools like Node.js, Python, React.js, or related frameworks such as Next.js.
 Also, I know how to handle different standards of API's like Rest, GraphQL, and tRPC.
-Besides that, I know how to use the state managers like Redux, Recoil, Zustand, or Jotai.

 I am passionate about technology and always looking for ways to improve and learn new skills.
 I enjoy sharing my knowledge and helping others in any way I can.
 I support cooperation and teamwork to accomplish shared objectives.